 The company was speculating on a rosy future the contract didn’t contemplate and Akelius couldn’t predict.
 Capital gains weren’t on the table in 2015, and the $775,855.46 judgment for sunk legal and professional fees acknowledged that.
-The date of the company’s loss, Ontario Court of Appeal ruled, was when the initial contract breach occurred, not two years later.
+The date of the company’s loss, t\he Court of Appeal for Ontario ruled, was when the initial contract breach occurred, not two years later.
 Read the appeal court’s decision.

 The decision raises some interesting questions if you’re planning on suing real estate sellers.

 When can a seller cancel a purchase and sale agreement?

 A seller can cancel with your mutual consent, or use a 48-hour escape clause to force you to make a firm offer or withdraw.
 Your sales contract is void if you fail to meet terms and conditions like making a good faith deposit, or miss the deadlines.
 48-hour escape clause explained.